eblume/mole/README.md

-This will install a number of pre-commit hooks in your local clone of this repository, which will ensure that you can't commit code that will break Funicular.
+This will install a number of pre-commit hooks in your local clone of this repository, which will ensure that you can't commit code that will break this project.
 (You can bypass this with `git commit --no-verify`, but please be careful.)

 Please consult the [poetry](https://python-poetry.org/) docs for more information on how to develop in editable mode